binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Also check the "[Securing Sessions](#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-securing-sessions)" countermeasures section along with the "[Lack of Authentication, Authorisation and Session Management](#web-applications-risks-that-solution-causes-lack-of-authentication-authorisation-and-session-management)" Risks that Solution Causes section for pertinent information.

+Other techniques such as requiring the user to reauthenticate, or even providing CAPTCHA's are often used.

+As an end user, if you make sure you invalidate your authentication by logging out or deleting your session cookies when you finish working with a website that requires authentication or move away from the browser, then the browser will be unable to send authentication as part of a CSRF attack.

 ### Injection
 ![](images/ThreatTags/PreventionEASY.png)